Easy FREE Baby Cardigan Crochet Pattern for 0–3 Months

 Do not fasten off.

-Front & Neck Edging of the baby cardigan
+Front & Neck Edge of the baby cardigan

 With a 4.00mm hook, join yarn at the bottom corner of the right front edge (for boys; left front for girls).